IDMNYU/audiolab/docs/synths.md

 #### Wavolver II

-The **Wavolver II** ...
+The **Wavolver II** is one of Fritz's unique [waveshaping circuits](http://ijfritz.byethost4.com/sy_cir6.htm), designed in the spirit of Tcherepnin's Wave Multipiers and Triple Waveshaper.
+Akin's description of the module explains:

-The Wavolver is a novel, versatile waveshaper that generates a special kind of double-pulse waveform along with an extra folded-wave section added between the pulses.
-It generates a wide range of timbres from a gentle sine or triangle wave to a very rich signal with multiple zero-crossings per cycle.
+> The Wavolver is a novel, versatile waveshaper that generates a special kind of double-pulse waveform along with an extra
+> folded-wave section added between the pulses.
+It generates a wide range of timbres from a gentle sine or triangle wave to a
+> very rich signal with multiple zero-crossings per cycle.
+>

-The module can be driven by any continuously varying signal.
+> The module can be driven by any continuously varying signal.
 For simplicity let's assume a Tri wave at the input.
+The
-The circuitry works by only passing the input signal when its amplitude (positive or negative) is above a threshold set by the Pulse Width control.
+> circuitry works by only passing the input signal when its amplitude (positive or negative) is above a threshold set by the
+> Pulse Width control.
 When it's below the threshold the output signal is zero.
-This is shown on the left side of the following figure.
-The signal consists of steeple-shaped pulses that can be swept from narrow for high harmonic content to full width, which results in a triangle wave ("Width" and "Width mod" controls).
-This represents a wider range of timbres than from the familiar rectangular pulse generators, which give a square waves at full width.
+This is shown on the left side of the
+> following figure.
+The signal consists of steeple-shaped pulses that can be swept from narrow for high harmonic content to
+> full width, which results in a triangle wave ("Width" and "Width mod" controls).
+This represents a wider range of timbres
+> than from the familiar rectangular pulse generators, which give a square waves at full width.
+>

-In addition to the double-pulse generator, the Wavolver has circuitry to generate a series of evolving folded waves between the pulses.
+> In addition to the double-pulse generator, the Wavolver has circuitry to generate a series of evolving folded waves between
+> the pulses.
 These are mixed into the output via the "Fold mix" control.
-The right side of the above figure illustrates the folding at a 50% level for two different pulse widths.
-The folder output is available separately to allow individual processing of the double pulses and the folds.
+The right side of the above figure illustrates the
+> folding at a 50% level for two different pulse widths.
+The folder output is available separately to allow individual
+> processing of the double pulses and the folds.
+>

-The double-pulse signal consists of a positive pulse and a negative one, and the resulting signal has odd harmonics only.
-The capability to produce waves with strong, odd-only harmonics is practically never seen in classical VCO/waveshaper designs.
+> The double-pulse signal consists of a positive pulse and a negative one, and the resulting signal has odd harmonics only.
+> The capability to produce waves with strong, odd-only harmonics is practically never seen in classical VCO/waveshaper
+> designs.
 There is a wide area of timber space available here that has been largely ignored.
-Adding the folder output produces high-energy even harmonics in the signal's spectrum.
+Adding the folder output
+> produces high-energy even harmonics in the signal's spectrum.
+>

-In the Wavolver II there are several ways to modify the basic waveforms discussed above.
-First, the amplitude of the second pulse can be continuously tuned from -5V (as shown above) to +5V ("Pulse 2 amp" control).
-At full positive amplitude, the signal has two identical positive pulses, resulting in a signal at twice the frequency of the driving signal.
-Waves with the second harmonic stronger than the fundamental are musically useful, as some acoustic instruments (bowed strings) share this characteristic.
+> In the Wavolver II there are several ways to modify the basic waveforms discussed above.
+First, the amplitude of the second
+> pulse can be continuously tuned from -5V (as shown above) to +5V ("Pulse 2 amp" control).
+At full positive amplitude, the
+> signal has two identical positive pulses, resulting in a signal at twice the frequency of the driving signal.
+Waves with
+> the second harmonic stronger than the fundamental are musically useful, as some acoustic instruments (bowed strings) share
+> this characteristic.
+>

-Another way to change the basic waveforms is to add a DC voltage offset to the input signal ("Offset" and "Offset mod" controls).
-A positive offset makes the first pulse stronger and wider and at the same time it make the second pulse weaker and narrower.
-Again, this adds even harmonics into the output spectrum and results in some interesting timbres, especially when modulated.
+> Another way to change the basic waveforms is to add a DC voltage offset to the input signal ("Offset" and "Offset mod"
+> controls).
+A positive offset makes the first pulse stronger and wider and at the same time it make the second pulse weaker
+> and narrower.
+Again, this adds even harmonics into the output spectrum and results in some interesting timbres, especially
+> when modulated.
 The graphic below illustrates these modifications.
+>

-Finally, the waveshape can be modulated by modulating the input waveform.
+> Finally, the waveshape can be modulated by modulating the input waveform.

 <img src = "./img/sergefritz_1_3.png" width="50%" title="Wavolver II" alt="Wavolver II">